 This is for glute activation!
 Start with your upper back and arms resting against a chair or table.
 With one leg straight and the other knee bent, lift your hips off the ground until your upper body is parallel with the floor and your knee bent is 90°.
 Do 10-15 reps per side 3 times.
 If this exercise is too difficult, keep both knees bent and do a double leg bridge.

 Core strength is essential for reducing any type of lower back pain.
 Start this exercise by lying flat on the floor with your knees bent.
-Tuck your hips so that your lower back is completely flat against the floor (image one demonstrates how it should not be!).
+Tuck your hips so that your lower back is completely flat against the floor.
 Roll your chest off the floor, keeping your shoulders back and the arms and head relaxed.
 Hold this position for 1 minute.
 Take very controlled deep breaths through the nose and forceful exhales through the mouth like you are blowing out candles on a cake.
 Hold for 1 minute and repeat 3 times.

 Banded Squats for Lower Back and Hip Health